-In the RC, 23 credit institutions provide direct debit services.
+In the RC, 23 credit institutions provide the direct debit service.

 The number of direct debit consents is shown as the total number of active direct debit consents on the last day of the reporting period, i.e. of the month.